 Acoustic insulation tests for airborne noise have been carried out according to UNE-EN ISO 140-3:1995 in a vertical restoration watershed face typical facade as well as in new type of laminated plaster partition walls.

-The following table shows the results obtained as well as the sound absorption of a closed cell polyurethane foam for thermal insulation such as Poliuretan® S Spray.
+The following table shows the results obtained for not only I-905, but also shows the sound absorption of a closed cell polyurethane foam for thermal insulation such as Poliuretan® S Spray.